Vegetarian High Protein Foods – How They Can Help You Lose Weight

 One of the most popular seeds, chia seeds pack nearly 5 grams of protein per 2 tablespoons.
 They are also high in fiber and omega-3 fatty acids.
 No wonder these tiny black nutrient-dense seeds have earned their superfood status!

-Check out our chia seed article to find out how you can benefit from these seeds in your diet.
+Check out our article on eating chia seeds for weight loss to find out how you can benefit from these seeds in your diet.
 And while you’re reading, feel free to enjoy one of our delicious Chia Pudding recipes.

 Hemp seeds provide nearly 10 g complete protein per 3 tablespoons.
 In addition to being high in protein, they are also rich in omega-3 and omega-6 fatty acids.